surister/cratedb-guide/docs/admin/performance/index.rst

 Performance
 ===========

-This section of the documentation shows you how tune your setup and get the best performance from CrateDB.
+Tune your setup and get the best performance from CrateDB.

 .. rubric:: Table of contents